Definitions of 'comfort women' reveal Japan-S. Korea divide

 WHAT TERM MEANS IN SOUTH KOREA

 Most South Koreans prefer the term “comfort women” even though it is adopted from their former colonial ruler.
 Critics of the euphemism say it makes light of the women’s suffering, but the victims themselves generally have preferred it, perceiving more stigma from being called sex slaves.
-South Korea was a more deeply conservative society and talking publicly about sex-related topics was taboo in the 1990s, when the women began revealing their long-hidden experiences.
+South Korea was a more deeply conservative society that prized women’s chastity and was hesitant to discuss sex publicly in the 1990s, when the women began revealing their long-hidden experiences.

 The South Korean government uses the phrase “comfort women of the Japanese military” to reflect the victims’ preferences.
-The main support group for the women that organizes weekly protests outside the Japanese Embassy in Seoul uses “comfort women” in its Korean-language documents, with an explanation of the meaning.
+The main support group for the women that organizes weekly protests outside the Japanese Embassy in Seoul uses “comfort women of the Japanese military” in its Korean-language documents.
 It uses the phrase “military sexual slavery by Japan” in English statements.

 “I personally hope we don’t call them ‘comfort women.’
 When Americans or other foreigners hear this term, I think they would say, ‘What’s that?'” said Jung Hye-kyung, an expert on Japanese colonial abuses.